Kensington, New York: History

-On November 7, 1921, by a unanimous vote of the residents, Kensington incorporated as a village.
-The first village elections for officers and trustees were held on November 28, 1921, and Byron Eldred was elected unanimously as its first Mayor.
-The village was named after London's Kensington Gardens, and the entrance gates at the main entrance to the village were based on Kensington Garden's gates.
+On November 7, 1921, by a unanimous vote of the residents, Kensington incorporated as a village, spurred by a desire to gain home rule powers and better and more directly control the zoning and land use matters and local services within the community.

+The first village elections for officers and trustees were held on November 28, 1921, and Byron Eldred was elected unanimously as Kensington's first Mayor.

 Many of Kensington's mayors have served for substantially long terms.
-Notable are Mayor Seymour Cohen, Mayor Steven Randall and Mayor Bonnie Golub.
-The mayor also serves as Commissioner of Police.
-The Village of Kensington was initially established as an enclave of homes of famous celebrities.
+Notable examples are Seymour Cohen, Steven Randall, and Bonnie Golub.
+The mayor also serves as Commissioner of Police, with the village operating its own police department.

 The waterfront park was deeded to the Kensington Association in August 1915.
 This included a 500-foot sand beach on Manhasset Bay, miniature lakes, a boat dock, tennis courts, and one of the largest fresh water swimming pools in the United States.